 - Crossfit Level 2: This level is currently being revised via Crossfit HQ and involves a greater level of training for coaches.

-- Specialty Seminars: These consists of 1 to 2 day courses that focus on specific topics that include running, Olympic lifting as well as gymnastics.
+- Specialty Seminars: These consists of 1-2 day courses that focus on specific topics that include running, Olympic lifting as well as gymnastics.

 Although a Crossfit program is random, an inexperienced coach can program workouts that are back to back accidentally that utilize the very same muscle groups in the same manner.
 This does not allow for proper recovery.